 SPED 450.
-Clinical Experience (1) A supervised clinical experience in a physical education setting including planning, assessing, and implementing a physical activity unit prior to the student teaching semester.
-Prerequisites: SPED 312, SPED 320, and SPED 405.
+Clinical Experience (1) A supervised clinical experience in a selected physical education setting designed to address any deficit in the required 100 hours of pre-student teaching practicum experience.
+Prerequisites: SEDF 210, SPED 304, SPED 312, SPED 405, and the permission of the instructor.